SpoofMAC

 The only effective way to mitigate MAC Address Tracking is to switch off Wi-Fi and Bluetooth whenever you don't use it and to randomize your MAC addresses!

-1) First, you have to turn off Wi-Fi via the Control Center, or with this command:
+1) Turn off Wi-Fi, either via the Control Center, or with the following command:

 # Turn off Wi-Fi:networksetup -setairportpower en0 off

-2) This command will generate a random MAC Address:
+2) Use the following command to generate a new, random MAC address:

 # Generate random MAC Address:openssl rand -hex 6 | sed 's/\(..\)/\1:/g; s/.$//'

-3) Select the generated hex number and use the Command + C shortcut to copy it.
+3) Select the generated hexadecimal MAC address and press Command + C to copy it.

-4) Enter the following command, paste the copied MAC address at the end using the Command + V shortcut, and press the Return key:
+4) Enter the following command, paste the copied MAC address at the end using Command + V , then press Return:

 # Change your MAC Address:sudo ifconfig en0 ether

-6) Turn your Wi-Fi back on via the Control Center, or with this command:
+6) You can either turn Wi-Fi back on through the Control Center, or use this command:

 # Turn off Wi-Fi:networksetup -setairportpower en0 on

-As you can see, it should be possible to change or spoof your devices' MAC address, yet on MacOS this is tedious and harder than it should be.
-On our test computer (MacBook Pro / late 2019 / MacOS Sonoma) these commands did not work at all.
+As you can see, it should be possible to change or spoof your device’s MAC address, but on macOS, the process is tedious and more difficult than it should be.
+On our test machine (MacBook Pro – Intel, Late 2019, running macOS Sequoia), these manual commands did not work at all.
+And even if you do manage to successfully change your MAC address manually, the change is temporary - your original MAC address will be restored after every reboot.

 "I made SpoofMAC because changing your MAC address in Mac OS X is harder than it should be.
 The biggest annoyance is that the Wi-Fi card (Airport) needs to be manually disassociated from any connected networks in order for the change to be applied correctly.
 Doing this manually every time is tedious and lame."